Particular/docs.particular.net/samples/hosting/docker/sample.md

 ## Prerequisites

-To containerize a .NET app using `dotnet publish`, you'll need:
+To containerize a .NET app using `dotnet publish`:

 - **[.NET 8+ SDK](https://dotnet.microsoft.com/download/dotnet/8.0)**: Check your installed SDK version with `dotnet --info`.
 - **[Docker Community Edition](https://www.docker.com/products/docker-desktop)**: Ensure Docker is installed and running on your system.